yt-project/yt/doc/source/yt4differences.rst

 After installing yt-4.0, you’ll want to change your old scripts in a few key ways.
 After accounting for the changes described in the list below, try running your script.
-If it still fails, the callback failures in python are fairly descriptive and it may be possible to deduce what remaining changes are necessary.
+If it still fails, the Python tracebacks should be fairly descriptive and it may be possible to deduce what remaining changes are necessary.
 If you continue to have trouble, please don’t hesitate to :ref:`request help <asking-for-help>`.